-Learning Outcomes The learner will: Assessment Criteria The learner can: 1.
-Know how to use waxing and Identify polish and cloths for the task. polishing equipment.
+Learning Outcomes The learner will: Assessment Criteria The learner can: Know how to use waxing and polishing equipment.
+1.1.
+Identify polish and cloths for the task.
 1.2.
+Select polish and cloths for the task.
 1.3.
-Select polish and cloths for the task.
 Use polish and cloths for the task.
-1.5.
 2. Be able to wax and polish car 2.1 Check car paintwork for dirt free condition. exterior.
 2.2 Use polish to cover all paintwork.
 2.3 Use a clean dry cloth to remove polish.
-2.4 Use buffing techniques to shine a car exterior.
+2.4 Use buffing techniques to shine the car exterior.